 This can cause the leaves of the plant to change color, peace lily leaves drooping is another tell tale sign of this disease.

 To know if your plant has contracted this disease, Check the roots of the plant.
 If they look wet, moldy, and soggy the plant is suffering from root rot.

 How to fix it:

-Remove the plant from the pot and empty all the old soil from around the roots.
+in order to reverse peace lily leaves drooping, remove the plant from the pot and empty all the old soil from around the roots.
 You can remove the parts of the plants that are at their worst.
 Then spray the roots with a suitable fungicide (These are generally available locally).

 You can then proceed to repot the plant